michael2008/ME-Live-Doc/docs/getting-started.md

 You need to add a license to activate full corresponding functionalities of ME-Live! before use.

-Open the browser on the ME-Live! workstation (Edge and Chrome are preferable) to visit *http://localhost/admin*.
+Open the browser on the ME-Live! workstation (Edge and Chrome are preferable) to visit `http://localhost/admin`.
 Note that you need to install MeshExpert supporting software, the **MeshExpert Suite**, before adding a license if the workstation is assembled by yourself.
 As for installation of MeshExpert Suite, please refer to [User Guide](https://github.com/DataMesh-OpenSource/MeshExpert-Live/wiki/User-Guide "MeshExpert Live!
 User Guide") for ME Live!

-Once you opened *http://localhost/admin*, you can upload your license file via the "Adding License" page as shown below.
-If you haven't obtain a license yet, please contact *service@datamesh.com* for a trial or commercial license.
+Once you opened `http://localhost/admin`, you can upload your license file via the "Adding License" page as shown below.
+If you haven't obtain a license yet, please contact `service@datamesh.com` for a trial or commercial license.

 <p align="center">
 <img src="https://cloud.githubusercontent.com/assets/7636848/26614128/15c10acc-45f1-11e7-95ab-7b5610192370.png" width="500">
 <p align="center"><em>Adding License</em></p>
 </p>

-Upon finished, you will see your license information in the "License" tab as demonstrated below, which reveals the detailed information about your licensing.
+Upon finished, you will see your license information in the "**License**" tab as demonstrated below, which reveals the detailed information about your licensing.

 <p align="center">
 <img src="https://cloud.githubusercontent.com/assets/7636848/26615583/6bb98270-45fa-11e7-9fdd-a6204d160b02.png" width="500">